 DTM action Explanation Yellow star No DTM has been assigned to the field device yet.
 A new DTM will be created in the project tree.
-Pen The DTM previously assigned to the device will be replaced by the new DTM selected.
-Red cross The field device for this DTM that exists in the project is missing.
+Pin The DTM previously assigned to the device will be replaced by the new DTM selected.
+Red cross The field device for this DTM which exists in the project is missing.
 The DTM will be removed from the project tree.

-Table 6.3 Explanation of the DTM action
+Table 6.3Explanation of the DTM action